Western Montana

 (1895 - 1913/present), Helena

-Originally called Fort (Benjamin) Harrison until renamed in 1906 to avoid confusion with the fort of the same name in Indiana.
+Originally called Fort Harrison until renamed in 1906 to avoid confusion with the Army's Fort Benjamin Harrison in Indiana.
 Although officially authorized and named in 1892, the post was not actually built until 1895.
 Used by the MT National Guard after the Regular Army left in 1913.
-The main garrison post area later became a Veterans Administration Hospital.
-Several quarters still remain along Officers' Row, now used by the V.A.
-Hospital.
+The main garrison post area later became a Veterans Administration Hospital in 1922.
+Many buildings here were damaged by a 1936 earthquake.
+Several original quarters still remain along Officers' Row, now used by the V.A.
+Hospital staff.
 The MT National Guard, U.S. Army Reserve, and the Naval Reserve continue to use a portion of the old post.
 Located here is the new Montana Military Museum.
-Two WWII-era airstrips are used for helicopter operations.
+Two nearby WWII-era airstrips are used for helicopter operations.

 Camp Robert B. Smith